ElishaBentzi/E-Nation/docs/en/Social-Pact-Constitution-English.rst

 19.3.1.
 '''''''
-The macro-localities also have a benevolent dictator.
+The macro-localities also have a benevolent leader.
 And a representative of each macro-locality is grouped into larger macro-locations of up to 10 representatives.

 19.4.
 ^^^^^